DiseaseTranscriptomicsLab/compbio-app-server/README.md

 automatically pull Docker images used in ShinyProxy
 2. `docker-compose up -d --build` to build local Docker images, download the remote images and start the server

+The app server should now be available.
+Note that some services may take some time to wake up, but everything should be running after ~30 seconds.

 [downloadDockers]: shinyproxy/download-shinyproxy-dockers.sh